 Cast Iron Brown Sugar Baked Beans are thick, sweet, and savory.
 Hearty enough to be served alone or alongside some of your favorite barbeque, grilled, or smoked foods.

 For beans, you can use a variation of navy or pinto beans that have been drained and rinsed.
-Just, make sure to increase the sauce ingredient amounts by ½ since they won’t be starting with any foundational flavors.
+Just make sure to increase the sauce ingredient amounts by ½ since they won’t start with any foundational flavors.